Azure/azure-sdk-for-c/sdk/core/core/README.md

 ## Porting the Azure SDK to Another Platform

 The `Azure Core` library requires you to implement a few functions to provide platform-specific features such as a clock, a thread sleep, a mutual-exclusive thread synchronization lock, and an HTTP stack.
 By default, `Azure Core` ships with no-op versions of these functions, all of which return `AZ_RESULT_NOT_IMPLEMENTED`.
 The no-op versions allow the Azure SDK to compile successfully so you can verify that your build tool chain is working properly; however, failures occur if you execute the code.

 ## Key concepts

 ### Function Results

-Maybe SDK functions return an az_result as defined in [inc/az_result.h](inc/az_result.h) header file.
-An az_result is a 32-bit enum value.
-If a function fails to excute as intended, the az_result symbol returned will be prefixed with AZ_ERROR_.
-Most functions return AZ_OK to indicate success.
-Howver, some functions return a reason for success; these symbols with be prefixed with AZ_ but will not have ERROR in the symbol.
-Some functions return an az_result and some other value; the othe value is returned via an output parameter.
+Many SDK functions return an `az_result` as defined in [inc/az_result.h](inc/az_result.h) header file.
+An `az_result` is a 32-bit enum value.
+If a function fails to execute as intended, the `az_result` symbol returned will be prefixed with `AZ_ERROR_`.
+Most functions return `AZ_OK` to indicate success.
+However, some functions return a reason for success; these symbols with be prefixed with `AZ_` but will **not** contain `ERROR` in the symbol.
+Some functions return an `az_result` and some other value; the other value is returned via an output parameter.

 ### Working with Spans